We Are Your DOL, Transforming New York's World of Work

 Commissioner Roberta Reardon

-New York State Department of Labor Commissioner Roberta Reardon was appointed by Governor Andrew M. Cuomo in October 2015 to oversee the Department’s more than 3,300 employees.
+New York State Department of Labor Commissioner Roberta Reardon was appointed by former Governor Andrew M. Cuomo in October 2015 to oversee the Department’s more than 3,300 employees.
 On June 15, 2016, Commissioner Reardon was unanimously confirmed by the New York State Senate.

 Previously, Commissioner Reardon served as President of the American Federation of Television and Radio Artists (AFTRA) from 2007-2012.
 She was the founding Co-President of SAG-AFTRA, a 165,000-member union for the entertainment industry, when the Screen Actors Guild (SAG) merged with AFTRA in 2012.
 After stepping down from that position in late 2013, Commissioner Reardon consulted for the AFL-CIO as Special Liaison for Common Sense Economics.
 She also taught in the Cornell/CUNY Labor Relations Certificate program.